Published in Ocular Surface

 • -79 (Unrelated Procedure or Service by the Same Physician During the Postoperative Period) may be appropriate if the placement of the amniotic membrane is conducted during the postoperative period of another unrelated procedure, and the procedures are performed by the same physician.

 Most eyecare professionals hold the view that practicing at the top of our license means always offering patients our best options.
-When Prokera is a part of a recommended treatment plan, a few things can make the reimbursement process go more smoothly, including:
+When Prokera is part of a recommended treatment plan, a few things can make the reimbursement process go more smoothly, including:

 • Thorough documentation. including corneal sensation, and any persistent epithelial defects